jpegleg/morpho-web/README.md

 image has no shell, nothing but the dependencies for the web server.

 The base image is less than 12MB for the entire framework.
-The size of the added content from `static` will increase the image size etc.
+The size of the added content from `static` will increase the image size etc. Alternatively to doing a copy into the container image, the /app/static directory can be a volume mount containing the content to load.
+Note that by default the cert and key pair are in /app/ which is the workdir for the server, while the webroot is /app/static/.

 ## rustls for HTTPS